EENI Global Business School

 1. Also

-available in For improving the international communication skills, the student has free access to the learning materials in these languages (free multilingual training).
+available in For improving international communication skills, student has free access to the learning materials in these languages (free multilingual training).

 Study Doctorate in International Business in French Diplôme en transport international Study Master Doctorate in International Business in Spanish Diploma en Transporte Internacional Masters Foreign Trade in Portuguese Curso de especialização em Transporte Internacional

-The Graduate students in this Diploma taught by EENI, will be able to access the Master in International Transport and the Doctorate in Global Transportation & Logistics validating the subjects already studied in this program.
+Graduate students in this Certificate offered by EENI, will be able to access the Master in International Transport and the Doctorate in Global Transportation & Logistics validating the subjects already studied in this program.

-The subjects of the “Professional Diploma in International Transport” are part of the following Online Programs taught by EENI Global Business School:
+Subjects of the “Professional Certificate in International Transport” are part of the following Online Programs offered by EENI Global Business School:

 Masters: International Transport, International Business, Foreign Trade.